What is Organizational Culture?

 Smuckers, the large producer of such products as jams, jellies, peanut butter and ice cream toppings, shapes its culture on family values.
 It will not advertise on shows with violent or sexual content.
-The late Paul Smucker gave advise to all supervisors and managers.
-That advise was to say thank you for as job well done and to to listen to others with their complete attention.
+The late Paul Smucker gave advice to all supervisors and managers.
+That advise was to say thank you for a job well done and to listen to others with their complete attention.
 Smuckers also hires people not just on their skills but based on their positive attitude.
 You can teach someone how to do a job but attitude and a professional demeanor are difficult to teach someone.

 In 2010 Smuckers had sales of $4.6B.
 In 2016 they had revenues of $7.81B.
-Besides manufacturing high quality products, they have a good people formula for maintaining a successful, positive work culture which adds to their success.
+Besides manufacturing high-quality products, they have a good people formula for maintaining a successful, positive work culture which adds to their success.

 A healthy culture in a healthcare organization must support open and transparent communication between co-workers and departments.
 Trust between managers and employees is also a key factor.
 Taking actions based on the goal of creating an excellent experience for the patient and family members should be a high priority for all staff members.

 Some describe culture as “how things are done” or “the right way” to do things.
 I believe that is true but is only a partial representation of what organizational culture is.

 - Organizational culture has instilled shared beliefs that direct decisions and actions of all employees from parking lot attendant to doctors.

 - Organizational culture support, challenge, motivate, engage, and lift employees to reach maximum potential.